drupalprojects/packaging/README.txt

 ==========================
 An example of a module that creates a new packaging strategy, packaging_test.module, may be found in the tests subdirectory.
 Use this working example as a guide when writing your own module.

+Creating your own Strategy plugin is very similar to creating a Block in Drupal 8.
+Should you encounter difficulties, reading any of the documentation on how to create Blocks should be very helpful.

 Here are the minimum necessary steps:
 1) Create a new module for your strategy.
-2) Module must implement two hooks:
-   a) hook_ctools_plugin_directory() - Indicates where your module's plugins
-      can be found.
-Typically this would be in a subdirectory under your module's main directory.
+2) Create a new class file for your strategy and put it in the subdirectory lib/Drupal/<yourmodule>/Plugin/Strategy under your module's base directory.
-   b) hook_packaging_strategy() - Declares the strategy name(s) and handler
-      class(es) for any packaging strategies implemented by your module.
-3) Create an include file in your plugin directory which contains a class implementing PackagingStrategy.
+   This class must implement \Drupal\lib\packaging\Strategy.
+3) Add a @Strategy annotation to allow your class to be discovered.
+An annotation is a comment in the doxygen comment block for your class.
+The
+   @Strategy annotation for the hypothetical class "MyStrategy" in the module "mymodule" would look something like this:
+   /**
+    * @Strategy(
+    *   id = 'mymodule_mystrategy',
+    *   admin_label = @Translation("My own Strategy class", context = "Packaging")
+    * )
+    */
+    class MyStrategy implements Strategy {
+      ...
+    }
-4) Implement the packageProducts() and getDescription() methods in your class.
+3) Implement the Strategy::packageProducts() and Strategy::getDescription()
+   methods in your class.
-5) Modules that uses strategies (e.g. Ubercart or Commerce) will now be able to use your strategy in the same way as built-in strategies.
+4) Modules that uses strategies (e.g. Ubercart or Commerce) will now be able to use your strategy in the same way as built-in strategies.
+5) I strongly suggest that if you implement your own strategy you also create your own test cases, using as examples the test cases for the built-in packaging methods.
+Test cases will ensure that your strategy does what you think it should do.

+Again, the packaging_test module is simple, working example which demonstrates how do this.
+The packaging module itself comes with 9 built-in strategies that also serve as examples.

 Troubleshooting